coreywagehoft/openmannet-docs/README.md

 * Support for Seeed and other SDIO-based boards
 * Raspberry Pi 3B+ and 2W support

+## Advantages to using this over the Seeed image
+* The BCF file is different, so the power goes from 21dbm to 27dbm
+* The build is newer than the Seeed image
+* The build includes 802.11s support

 ## Setup Steps

 1. **Download the latest OpenMANET image**